beckitrue/container-app-workshop/nginx/README.md

 ## Instructions

 ### Step 1:
-Begin with creating the Flask application container following the instructions in the `simple-web` directory
+Clone this [container-app-workshop repo](https://github.com/beckitrue/container-app-workshop) to your local machine if you have not done so already.

 ### Step 2:
+Begin with creating the Flask application container by following the instructions in the `simple-web` directory

+### Step 3:
-Create the `nginx` container followig the instructions in the `nginx` directory
+Create the `nginx` container by followig the instructions in the `nginx` directory